Lots of bad guys in one explosive episode.

 Of course with Noah back in the picture, Felicity has to deal working with her criminal father, which makes for an uncomfortable situation for them, but a humorous one for us.
 One of the best situations dealing with this plot involves a heist, yes, a heist.
 Noah needs the super-powered processor Felicity and Curtis developed at Palmer Tech to be able to hack into the Rubicon.
 However, with Felicity being fired from her CEO job – makes sense since she’s hardly ever there at Palmer Tech anymore – they have to attempt to steal it.
 This scenario involved a lot of humor, sharp editing, witty dialogue, and some brawling with security guards as we see Team Arrow try but surprisingly fail at taking the device.
 This was such an entertaining middle sequence.

 All while this is all happening, we see Thea trapped in the dome, dealing with her father Malcolm Merlyn’s crap, as she tries to find her boyfriend Alex who’s been brainwashed.
 To make her stay under the dome even worse, she ends up facing Lonnie Machin aka Anarky.
 This was a subplot that was really messy and not very well written, sadly.
+Likes is the one of the most important reactions that a TikTok creator can get for their videos.
+You feel much more appreciated, when you notice a dramatic growth of the number of TikTok likes you get.
+Obviously, TikTokers of all levels are looking for the opportunities to increase the number of likes they get.
+In this article we will share this information!
+Here are some tips: Catchy description; Follow the trends; Post videos daily and Paid Promotion.
+Paid promotion is one of the most effective ways to get more TikTok likes.
+However, choose the trusted providers wisely, such as tiktoknito.com.
 It certainly wasn’t near the level of the main plot.
 It only picked up steam once Thea and Anarky fought, which resulted with Alex being shocked to death (I think) by Anarky.
 I hope I wasn’t supposed to get emotional over Thea’s loss because I wasn’t invested in their relationship at all.

 I should mention we get to see some relationship drama with Quentin and Donna, though it seemed very out of place here.
 Quentin has to answer for his dealings with Damien Darhk, as well as why he didn’t mention to his precinct that Laurel was the Black Canary once he found out.
 Donna tries to get involved with his affairs on the matter, and I couldn’t help but wonder why we had to see this happen.